 The baggage you carried before tends to fall away too.

 8. Do what you procrastinate on the most

 Often, it is the things we prolong doing that can actually change our lives for the better.

-Is it not wiser for us to embrace the notion of pain and hard work in an effort to win comfort, happiness and ease in the future?
+Is it not wiser for us to embrace the notion of pain and hard work in an effort to win comfort, happiness, and ease in the future?

-Take a deep and honest look at all the actions you’ve taken lately and decide whether you’ve actually tried and made an effort or you just slid through life as easily as you possibly could.
+Take a deep and honest look at all the actions you’ve taken lately and decide whether you’ve actually tried and made an effort or if you just slid through life as easily as you possibly could.

 If you’re going to start over in life, you might as well make the conscious effort to prioritize those things that ensure you start living a life full of happiness and productivity.

-I know it can be scary but there’s so much to be experienced in life if we just stop wasting it on things that can’t be changed.
+I know it can be scary, but there’s so much to be experienced in life if we just stop wasting it on things that can’t be changed.

 One of the most beautiful things available to us is the ability to start a new day and make a first impression.